-In some programs there is a significant dropout of students.
+In some programs there is a significant dropout of students (i.e. Cookery and Restaurant Arts).
 Based on the information provided by teaching staff and students, this may be due to the heavy workload students face in their employment and the lack of flexibility by employers combined with the demanding teaching hours of the programs.
+Students stated that a more flexible teaching schedule would help.